Craft Mobile FAQ

 What data do you collect from my meter and what is it used for?

-The heat meter measures the amount of heat energy you use for heating and hot water.
-We use this to calculate your heat charges correctly.
+The heat meter measures the amount of heating and hot water you use.
+We use this to calculate your heating bills correctly.

 What is a kilowatt hour?

-So, if you switched on a 100 watt light bulb, it would take 10 hours to rack up 1 kWh of energy.
-Or a 2,000 watt appliance would use 1 kWh in just half an hour, while a 50 watt item could stay on for 20 hours before it used 1 kWh.
+So, if you switched on a 100 watt light bulb, it would take 10 hours to use up 1 kWh of energy.

-You can access the Heat Cost Calculator here: heattrust.org/heat-cost-comparator
+You can access the Heat Cost Calculator here: calculator.heattrust.org.

 4. Managing your heating and hot water